- Style Guide

 - Terminology: Correspondence table showing terms used by Lightspeed K Series and those used on HubRise for the same concept.
 Connect apps and synchronise your data.

-- FAQ: FAQs on connecting Lightspeed K Series with HubRise for your EPOS to work with other apps as a cohesive whole.
+- FAQs: FAQs on connecting Lightspeed K Series with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.

 To complete a meta description and maximise the number of characters, it is possible to add a small sentence at the end: